Welcome to Sydney cruise port, Australia!

 Home to the world-famous Opera House and the iconic Sydney Harbour Bridge, Sydney is the capital of Australia’s southeastern state of New South Wales and the busiest Australian seaport.
 It is the major homeport in Australia which means that the majority of cruises to Australia and New Zealand start and end in Sydney.

-Sydney cruise terminal consists of two major docking locations: Overseas Passenger Terminal and White Bay Cruise Terminal.
+Sydney Cruise Terminal consists of two major docking locations: Overseas Passenger Terminal and White Bay Cruise Terminal.
+Besides these two main cruise terminals, ships sometimes dock at the navy pier located east of the Sydney Botanic Garden.

 Overseas Passenger Terminal

-Queen Victoria Building, the famous shopping mall, and the Sea Life Sydney Aquarium are both located within a 25-minute walking distance from Sydney port (Overseas Passenger Terminal).
+• Queen Victoria Building, the famous shopping mall, and the Sea Life Sydney Aquarium are both located within a 25-minute walk from Sydney Port (Overseas Passenger Terminal).

 White Bay Cruise Terminal

-This terminal opened in 2013, replacing the former wharves of Darling Harbour.
-White Bay Cruise Terminal (WBCT) can accommodate two small/medium size vessels (that can pass under Sydney Harbour Bridge) at the same time – at pier 4 and pier 5.
+• This terminal opened in 2013, replacing the former wharves of Darling Harbour.
+White Bay Cruise Terminal (WBCT) can accommodate two small/medium-sized vessels (that can pass under Sydney Harbour Bridge) at the same time – at Pier 4 and Pier 5.

-- If your ship docks at Overseas Passenger Terminal, everything is pretty much within a walking distance from the pier.
+• If your ship docks at the Overseas Passenger Terminal, everything is pretty much within walking distance from the pier.
 However, if you want to use public transport, keep in mind that Sydney has an excellent public transport network with ferries, buses and suburban rail.
 White Bay Cruise Terminal has no access to public transport.

-- Check out public transport timetables (metro/train/ferry/bus) on https://transportnsw.info/routes/
+• Check out public transport timetables (metro/train/ferry/bus) at https://transportnsw.info/routes/

-- The Circular Quay train station and the Circular Quay ferry station are located a 3-minute walking distance from the Overseas Passenger Terminal.
+• The Circular Quay train station and the Circular Quay ferry station are located a 3-minute walk from the Overseas Passenger Terminal.
 Ferries offer transfers to Bondy Beach, Manly Beach and other popular spots.

 Top 10 Things to Do in Sydney Cruise Port